build-on-aws/content/livestreams/build-on-answered/2023-08-16/index.md

 ![Streaming session with Julie, Chris, and and Anusha, with a shared browser tab showing a Stack Overflow question](images/redshift_stackoverflow_sm.gif)

-Join us for Episode 11 of Build On Answered, the [Twitch](https://twitch.tv/aws) show where expert hosts review top viewed questions from the [AWS Stack Overflow Collective](https://stackoverflow.com/collectives/aws) live on air!
+Join us for the Redshift episode of Build On Answered, the Twitch show where expert hosts review top viewed questions from the AWS Stack Overflow Collective live on air!
+This week we have Anusha Challa from the Redshift team answering questions

 https://www.twitch.tv/videos/1900421697